Cost Update

 How long does sump pump installation take in Philadelphia?

-A standard replacement takes about 2 to 4 hours.
-If the contractor has to dig a new pit and jackhammer through the floor, expect a full day of work, typically 6 to 8 hours.
-Most Philadelphia crews can finish a complex job in a single shift.
+A standard replacement usually takes 2 to 4 hours.
+If the contractor needs to dig a new pit and jackhammer the concrete, expect a full day of work, roughly 8 to 10 hours.
+Most Philadelphia row home installs are completed within a single work shift.

 Do I need a permit for sump pump installation in Philadelphia?